Lock1/OS-2023/other/notes/Milestone 1 Notes.md

 `-exec` prefix for gdb command in VSCode Debug Console
 Example: `-exec set $rax=5`

+By default, vscode configuration included is set to hexadecimal view

 Note with watchpoint: `int` will be treated as such, signed integer, be careful with expression `a > 0` or `a < 0`.
 Make sure to remember variable type declaration.